 These weekly memos contain useful and timely information, so pay careful attention to them.

 In the "Greetings!"
-Memo I mentioned "Tomorrow's headlines....
-We'll soon see what the future brings in global cultures."
+Memo I mentioned "Tomorrow's headlines. . . .
+We'll soon see what the future brings in the area of the Anthropology of Europe."

 In the News (brief review)